fsenf/proj.nawdex_analysis/Workflow.md

 read observed long-wave fluxes (`lwf`) and net short-wave flux (`swf_net`) scaled to SEVIRI grid.

 #### Cutout of data
 We only use a certain SEVIRI cutout for data analysis.
 This variable is saved under `nawdex_analysis.config`.
+An option to input cutted data on-the-fly is incorporated into `ioobs.read_radiation_fluxes( t )`.

+### SEVIRI BT data
+SEVIRI BT are directly read out of the TROPOS archive at altair using the `ioobs.read_msevi(t1,t2)` where `t1` and `t2` are start and end time of the BT data stack.